 Japan’s working-age population peaked in 1995, and the total population has been shrinking outright since 2008.
 For any economy, depopulation is a death sentence: It results in persistent deflation, falling real incomes, shrinking GDP and ultimately a financial crisis.

 Our focus today is wages.
 Over time, real wages line up with the value of the marginal product of labor.
 When productivity—GDP per worker—falls, the value of the marginal product of labor must fall, too.
 Real wages are driven down.
+Addressing wrongful job displacement ensures that individuals are not unfairly affected by shifts in labor supply and demand.

 In Japan, productivity is falling.
 This is the opposite of what pundits say will happen.
 They suggest the answer to Japan’s shrinking population will be increased productivity, and thus workers will command higher wages over time.
 Their answer to Japan’s depopulation is elevated investment in productivity-enhancing capital equipment, to make up for the decline in the supply of labor.